- Things to Do

 - About the Area

-The Richmond Garden Trail is a ready-made itinerary of some of country's best gardens and green spaces, with a few "garden secrets" along the way.
+The Richmond Garden Trail is a ready-made itinerary of some of the country's best gardens and green spaces, with a few "garden secrets" along the way.
 The eight sites are all less than 10 miles from each other.
 There's no official starting point - choose what appeals to you and visit at your leisure.

 Gardens are continually changing, so there's always something new and interesting to see, even in winter when many have special holiday displays and activities.
 Ask at each site for the day's highlights and for any help you may need planning your next stop.
 Designated parking, dining and other amenities are available at many of the sites.
 Share your experiences on social media using #RVAgardentrail or #RVAblooms.